PX4/PX4-user_guide/en/test_and_ci/integration_testing_mavsdk.md

 PX4 can be tested end to end to using integration tests based on [MAVSDK](https://mavsdk.mavlink.io).

-The tests are primarily developed against SITL for now and run in continuous integration (CI).
+The tests are primarily developed against SITL and run in continuous integration (CI).
-However, they are meant to generalize to real tests eventually.
+However, the intent is to generalise them for any platform/hardware in future.

 ## Install the MAVSDK C++ Library